aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 For fragment shaders, this semantic label indicates than an output is a writable stencil reference value.
 Only the Y component is writable.
 This allows the fragment shader to change the fragments stencilref value.

+Declaration Interpolate
+^^^^^^^^^^^^^^^^^^^^^^^

+This token is only valid for fragment shader INPUT declarations.

+The Interpolate field specifes the way input is being interpolated by the rasteriser and is one of TGSI_INTERPOLATE_*.

+The CylindricalWrap bitfield specifies which register components should be subject to cylindrical wrapping when interpolating by the rasteriser.
+If TGSI_CYLINDRICAL_WRAP_X is set to 1, the X component should be interpolated according to cylindrical wrapping rules.

 Declaration Sampler View